 The Best Foods to Try in Japan

 During our short stay in Tokyo, we had quickly come to realise that you can never eat too much of anything in this busy city.
-Where there is food, we had to try it!
-And with the Japanese city's mouth-watering dishes and diverse influences, you will end up leaving having wished you had lived here all your life...
+Where there was food, we had to try it!
+And with the Japanese city's mouth-watering dishes and diverse influences, you will end up leaving having wished you had lived here all your life...so, without further ado, here's our guide to the best foods to try in Japan.

 Unsurprisingly, Japan has the best ramen joints in the world, with more soup bases and noodle strands than you you could ever imagine.
 And it's all delicious, from the tasty tonkotsu to the almighty shoyu, but what really knocked it out of the park for us was the infamous tsukemen dipping noodles.
 Two bowls, one with plain egg noodles and the other with a dense gravy-like broth, topped with a boiled egg and slices of tender pork.
 Together they are a match made in food heaven!
 As you entwine the noodles in the broth, it coats it with the most intensely delicious flavours that will just send your taste buds wild.
 You can find loads of ramen joints all over Tokyo, in every corner, just follow your nose and it will lead you there!